Thursday, October 30, 2008

 Don't laugh.
 It's not funny.
 Zygotes are people too, you know.
 At least, according to Kristi Burton, the 21-year-old mastermind of a Colorado ballot measure that would define "personhood" as beginning at the moment of conception.

 Burton is, as you may have guessed, very pro-life and very Christian.
-She is entitled to her opinion and to pursuing this endeavor.
+She is entitled to her opinion and to pursuing this pro-zygote legal endeavor.
 But passage of such a law - which would begin to lay the groundwork for overturning Roe v.
 Wade - would create some rather problematic yet quite amusing quandaries.

-For example, if zygotes are lawfully considered people, then would all the many thousands of frozen eggs in fertility clinics have to be added to the U.S. census?
+For example, if zygotes are lawfully considered people, then would the many thousands of frozen eggs in fertility clinics have to be added to the U.S. census?
 (NPR asked this question as well)

 Do pregnant women dining out now have to add one extra zygote to every dinner reservation?